bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

            instance_conf: {}
       ```

-      The task clears out the molecule **instance_conf** variable.
-The
+      The following task will save the molecule **instance_conf**
-      variable provides the EC2 instance information for molecule to use.
+      variable to a file.
+The file is used by molecule to manage
+      and run tests using the EC2 instances.
+      The variable saved is cleared out in the task above.
+As a result,
+      the file does not contain any information in it about the EC2 instances.

       ```yaml
        - name: Dump instance config